burrrata/cryptoeconomics.study_rust_edition/src/ch1/state.md

     nonce: i32,
 }

+// The sender of every TX signs it to verify that it came
+// from them and not someone else.
+This is done via hashing
+// and public key crypto, which we'll explore soon.
 #[derive(Debug, Clone)]
 struct SignedTX {
     tx: TX,
     signature: Vec<i32>,
 }

+// The blockheader is attached to every block to provide
+// information such as when the block was produced (timestamp),
+// a unique identifier (nonce), the hash of the previous block
+// to verify the correct ordering of blocks, and a merkle
+// hash that acts as a signature of this block that the next
+// block can reference.
+Hashing and linking these blocks
+// together like this is what leads to the term "blockchain".
+// (because it's a chain of blocks)
 #[derive(Debug, Clone)]
 pub struct Blockheader {
     timestamp: i64,